What are users looking for? Keys to understanding and mastering demand peaks

 Opportunities in new markets

-Mexico continues to be the most popular destination for U.S. travelers, while emerging destinations such as Palau, the Comoros Islands and Greenland show surprising growth.
-In Canada, Mexico is the third country with the highest growth as a tourist destination.
-In addition, Colombia shows an interesting evolution in its search behavior, with an increase in purchase intent in categories such as technology, fashion and tourism, especially on key dates such as Cyber Monday.
+Mexico remains the most popular destination for U.S. travelers, while emerging destinations such as Palau, the Comoros Islands and Greenland are showing surprising growth.
+In Canada, Mexico is the is the third fastest-growing tourist destination.
+Meanwhile, Colombia is showing interesting developments in search behaviour, with increased purchase intent in categories like tech, fashion and tourism — especially around key dates like Cyber Monday.

 What about AI?
-The new consumer co-pilot vs. the new marketing campaigns.
+The consumer’s new co-pilot vs. the new marketing campaigns.

 Users are increasingly interested in using AI tools to plan their trips- from finding accommodations to deciding itineraries.
 Google AI is transforming search, with features such as Google Lens, AI Overviews and AI Mode enabling more natural and satisfying searches.

-Faced with this new scenario, the hotelier also has innovative tools to design and optimize AI-driven campaigns, such as PMax, AI Max and DemandGen.
-Therefore, the quality and structure of the content on our websites becomes even more important: these technologies-both those used by consumers and those used in marketing-are fed directly by this information.
+In this new scenario, hoteliers also has innovative tools to design and optimise AI-driven campaigns, such as PMax, AI Max and DemandGen.
+Therefore, the quality and structure of the content on your websites becomes even more important: these technologies-both those used by consumers and those used in marketing-are fed directly by this information.

 Work on the FAQ or "Frequently Asked Questions" page on your website, where you can answer all those common questions from your customers and position yourself for the searches they perform with IA.
 Publish articles or sections about your hotel environment.
 This content will not only provide valuable information and improve the user experience, but will also position your website as a reliable source for AI.
 Discover more tips on GEO and its impact on the hotel industry.